Neighbourhoods in Brussels: Val Duchesse/Hertoginnedal (Putdael)

-Transvaal
+Blankedelle (Transvaal)

-Located in the south of Auderghem.
+Located in the south of Auderghem, below the Herman Debroux–Leonard crossroads section of the Chaussée de Wavre/Waversesteenweg, this district surrounds the Church of Our Lady of Blankedelle.
+It comprises a residential area to the west and a forested area to the east, the latter being part of the Sonian Forest.
 As cartridges were manufactured there for the Boers of the Transvaal (modern-day South Africa), the area was referred to by the locals as "Those from the Transvaal".
 Later, it became simply known as "Transvaal".